amabdallah/Test/docs/AttributeMetadata.md

 ***Types of water management data*** <p>
-i) observations of water supply and demand quantity and quality, economic, and ecological data ii) connectivity (topology) between supply and demand elements, and iii) factual or descriptive information about system components like dam owner and release rules.
+i) observations of water supply and demand quantity and quality, economic, and ecological data <p>ii) connectivity (topology) between supply and demand elements, and <p>iii) factual or descriptive information about system components like dam owner and release rules.

 ***Data sources***
 There are different sources (types) that a piece of data can originate from in WaM-DaM:
-1. Observations data (e.g., flowrate and water elevation in a reservoir).
+1. Observations data (e.g., flowrate and water elevation in a reservoir). <p>
-2. Factual data (e.g., dam ownder, reservoir maximum capacity, and reservour purpose).
+2. Factual data (e.g., dam ownder, reservoir maximum capacity, and reservour purpose).<p>
-3. Opinion or experiance data (e.g., reservoir release rules and prefered water depth in a wetland unit).
+3. Opinion or experiance data (e.g., reservoir release rules and prefered water depth in a wetland unit).<p>
-4. Simulation model results (e.g., recommended water releases from a reservoir based on a simulation model).
+4. Simulation model results (e.g., recommended water releases from a reservoir based on a simulation model).<p>

 All of these sources come from people affiliated with organizations